Star Trek: The Lost Era

 Star Trek: The Lost Era is a series of seven thematically linked novels that explore the period between the film The Undiscovered Country and The Next Generation episode "Encounter at Farpoint".
 The series was conceived and edited by Mario Palmieri, and published by Pocket Books.
-A new novel was published in 2014.

 The Buried Age (2007), by Christopher L. Bennett, and the Terok Nor (2008) trilogy, were marketed as "Tales of the Lost Era".

 Production

 Editor Marco Palmieri explained in Voyages of Imagination, "Like the Section 31 [series] two years earlier, The Lost Era was designed to give readers options."
 The novels would be thematically linked, but not narratively linked.
-Each would stand alone, with readers able to read as many novels of the series desired.
+Each would stand alone, with readers able to read as many novels of the series as desired.
 Palmieri hoped "the series would move Star Trek fiction through an unknown, and unexplored period."

 "The era is framed by two key historical moments," said Palmeiri.
 The books explore the period between the death of James T. Kirk aboard the Enterprise-B, as seen in Star Trek Generations, and the maiden voyage of Enterprise-D, as seen in "Encounter at Farpoint".
 "We knew far less about discoveries, first contacts, scientific breakthroughs, etc." said Palmeiri.
 "I’d already committed to doing two stories that were specifically military in nature, the Tomed Incident and the Betreka Nebula Incident.
 But I’m a guy who likes variety, so when I sent out my notes to the authors, I told them, ‘Okay, looking at the timeline of established events, its easy to get the impression that there was[…]'"